 LICIA BERRY-BERARD, MSW, LICSW

-Vermont’s Medical Aid In Dying Requirements:
+Vermont’s Medical Aid In Dying (MAID) Requirements:

 Under Vermont’s Medical Aid in Dying law, both residents and non-residents may request, receive, and self-administer a prescription that will bring about their death peacefully.